CPimentelMx/VortoNeX/README.md

 # VortoNeX
-The Full Non-linear Vortex Tube-Vorton Method (FTVM)
+The Full Non-linear Vortex Tube-Vorton Method (FTVM; Pimentel, 2023)

 The concept of detached vorticity from the entire surface leads to the next CFD generation!